smiakchilo/aem-crash-course/lessons/2.8/part1.md

 <!--/* path/page#fragment  */-->
 ```

-## 2.8.9 Localising
+## 2.8.9 Localization

-Sightly localise terms provided in dictionaries in an easy and beautiful manner by just adding the context i18n.
-This option internationalises strings, using the current dictionary.
+You can use I18n dictionaries in HTL in an easy and beautiful manner by just adding the i18n option.
+This option translates strings using the current language's dictionary.
 If no translation is found, the original string is used.

 ${'Page' @ i18n}